Estimated time to read: 3 minutes

-The choice of a compressed air dryer depends on the functional requirements for compressed air, regulations (such as BRC, BCAS, IFS and Pharmacopoeia to name a few) and the application.
+The choice of a compressed air dryer depends on what you’re using the compressed air for.
+There are often regulations involved (such as BRC, BCAS, IFS and Pharmacopoeia to name a few).

-A cooling dryer is the most used dryer for compressed air.
-By cooling the temperature back to around 3ºC, most of the moisture is removed and the compressed air is suitable for 90% of the applications.
+A cooling dryer is the most commonly used dryer for compressed air.
+By cooling the temperature to around 3ºC, most of the moisture condenses and is removed, leaving the compressed air suitable for 90% of applications.
 ISO 8573-1: 2010 purity class 4 is met by using a cooling dryer.

-The use of an adsorption dryer is desirable when the compressed air must have an even lower pressure dew point.
-Adsorption dryers have a pressure dew point between -20ºC, -40ºC or -70ºC.
-Adsorption drying is often used in applications for the food, pharmaceutical, medical and chemical sectors.
+However, an adsorption dryer is a must if you need to reach a lower dew point.
+Adsorption dryers have pressure dew points of -20ºC, -40ºC and -70ºC.
+Adsorption drying is often used in the food, pharmaceutical, medical and chemical sectors.